-- The Fed is likely to raise rates once more in 2023, in our view.
+- The Fed is walking the monetary policy ‘tightrope’, in our view.

-The trend of the S&P 500, which we define as the 200-day moving average, has decelerated since our last update, and the index has traded in a range between 4250 and 4600.
-We see meaningful support at 4200.
-Despite the recent pullback, the trend is rising at an annualized rate of 13.5% as of this past Friday.
-The trend will continue to be positive for several months even if the S&P 500 holds its current level of 4288 (as of September 29, 2023).
-Historically, a positive trend is good for future stock returns, and we believe that this time is no different, however Q3 earnings will have to significantly beat expectations to pull the S&P 500 out of its recent trading range.
-Thus, domestically our rule of “Don’t Fight the Trend” is signaling a flashing green light which calls for stock exposure slightly above long-term targets.
+The trend on the S&P 500, which we define as the 200-day moving average, has accelerated since our last update, due to the index making an all-time high above 4900.
+The trend is rising at an annualized rate of 24% and will remain positive for most of 2024, if the S&P 500 averages above 4900, which we believe is likely.
+Historically, a positive trend is good for future stock returns, and we believe that this time is no different.
+Thus, domestically our rule of “Don’t Fight the Trend” is signaling a green light, which calls for stock exposure above long-term targets.

 Risk Discussion: All investments in securities, including the strategies discussed above, include a risk of loss of principal (invested amount) and any profits that have not been realized.
 Markets fluctuate substantially over time, and have experienced increased volatility in recent years due to global and domestic economic events.
 Performance of any investment is not guaranteed.
 In a rising interest rate environment, the value of fixed-income securities generally declines.
 Diversification does not guarantee a profit or protect against a loss.
 Investments in international and emerging markets securities include exposure to risks such as currency fluctuations, foreign taxes and regulations, and the potential for illiquid markets and political instability.
 Please see the end of this publication for more disclosures.